 Understandably, this is a large amount of money especially for a beginning investor which poses a barrier to entry unlike investing in Money Market Funds where you can begin investing with as little as KES 2,500.

-If you cannot raise the KES 100,000 don’t despair.
+If you cannot raise the KES 50,000 or 100,000 for infrastructure bonds, don’t despair.
 Baby steps are the way to go!
 Start with a Money Market Fund then onboard Treasury bills & bonds in your investment portfolio later.

 Note: Aside from Money Market Funds, you can invest in Bond Funds or Balanced Funds as these give you more exposure to treasury and corporate bond instruments.